-Laguna Paron with its seemingly Caribbean water and surrounded by spectacular snow-covered peaks was definitely one of our highlights in South America.
-I remember seeing few pictures when I was googling “highlights of Peru” and in the middle of all pictures from Machu Picchu and many funny lama pictures I noticed amazing blue water surround by impressive mountains.
+Laguna Paron with its seemingly Caribbean water and surrounded by spectacular snow-covered peaks was definitely one of the most beautiful places in South America.
+I remember seeing a few pictures when I was googling “highlights of Peru” and in the middle of all pictures from Machu Picchu and many funny lama pictures I noticed amazing blue water surrounded by impressive mountains.
 I knew we had to go there.
 So we started researching and found the name: Laguna Paron.

 ABOUT LAGUNA PARON

 Coming down from Trujillo where we explored mysterious Chan Chan, we were really looking forward to seeing some beautiful lakes around Huaraz.